bcgov/castor/R/Params/linkHBS_VRI_Calibtation.md

 5.)
 Iterate through 1-4 until convergence criterion has been met

-The result of this model is a Moran's I of 0.0229, p = 0.0754, which suggests some of remaining spatial autocorrelation is being accounted.
-The range of the spherical variogram is 2718 m, with a nugget effect of 0.34.
-The AIC of this spatial model is smaller (6159.75 versus 6166.3) than the model assuming independance.
+The result of this spatial model was a Moran's I of 0.0229, p = 0.0754, which suggests some of remaining spatial autocorrelation was being accounted for in this spatial model.
+The range of the spherical variogram was 2718 m, with a nugget effect of 0.34.
+The AIC of this spatial model was smaller (6159.75 versus 6166.3) than the model assuming independance.
 Thus, it appears the spatial model may be the prefered model.

 ```r